scokobro/professional-identity/profIdent-draft1.md

 >
 > If the broadcaster (excluding terrestrial basic broadcasters) has violated this Act or an order or disposition based on this Act, the **Minister of Internal Affairs and Communications shall set a period within three months and shall order the suspension of the operations of the broadcasting**. (emphasis added)

-According to arguments put forward in _Hōsō Ripōto_ the government may not actually be justified in using the Broadcast Act in this way. @Hara:2017a, @Hara:2017b Any interpretation of the relevant articles which sees them as a basis for regulatory interference on the part of government undermines the basic tenets of the Broadcast Law which assures that broadcasting should be 'free and independent' (_hōsō no jiyū to jiritsu_) [@Matsuda:2016, 3]
+According to arguments put forward in _Hōsō Ripōto_ the government may not actually be justified in using the Broadcast Act in this way [@Hara:2016; @Hara:2017].
+Any interpretation of the relevant articles which sees them as a basis for regulatory interference on the part of government undermines the basic tenets of the Broadcast Law which assures that broadcasting should be 'free and independent' (_hōsō no jiyū to jiritsu_) [@Matsuda:2016, 3]

 Indeed in submissions to a committee looking at broadcast related laws in 1964[^cttee], bureucrats from the Ministry of Posts and Telecommunication (_Yūsei-sho_, MPT) stated that:

 > ... in practical terms, these are 'goals to be aimed for', as for the actual effects of the law, [we] consider that they go no further than being moral guidelines (_seishinteki kitei_) (author's translation)

 This stance was repeated by senior ministry bureaucrat, Ishikawa Teruo? in responses to a Diet Upper House Committee question on 27 April 1977.
-This interpretation changed some time in the mid-1980s in response to what was seen as an increasingly overt licentiousness in overnight commercial programming, and perhaps triggered by the broadcast on TV Asahi's _Afutanūn Shō_ (Afternoon Show) of (what turned out to be) a fake news story about the lynching of a junior high-school girl.
-From this point on regulators at the MPT were to repeatedly state that - in contrast with what had been the position previously - Article 4 of the Broadcast Law could now be taken taken to offer a basis for regulatory sanctions, _gyōsei shidō_　(administrative guidance), of the sort common in Japanese governance, for example the issuing of _keikoku_ ('warning') or _genjū-chūi_ ('strict caution')　[@Hara:2017b, 57] However, what seems to have broadcasters concerned is not necessarily this gradual re-interpretation of the Broadcast Law but the apparent shift, signalled by Takaichi Sanae in 2015, in the scope of its possible applicability.
-Rather then broadcasters being sanctioned for repeated 'violations', that is, the failure to self-regulate efficiently and promptly, Takaichi raised the possibility of regulatory sanction for individual programs which in the opinion of government failed to meet the standards of Article 4. [@Hara:2017b, 57]
+The interpretation changed some time in the mid-1980s in response to what was seen as an increasingly overt licentiousness in overnight commercial programming, and perhaps triggered by the broadcast on TV Asahi's _Afutanūn Shō_ (Afternoon Show) of (what turned out to be) a fake news story about the lynching of a junior high-school girl.
+From this point on regulators at the MPT were to repeatedly state that - in contrast with what had been the position previously - Article 4 of the Broadcast Law could now be taken taken to offer a basis for regulatory sanctions, _gyōsei shidō_ (administrative guidance), of the sort common in Japanese governance, for example the issuing of _keikoku_ ('warning') or _genjū-chūi_ ('strict caution')　[@Hara:2017, 57] However, what seems to have broadcasters concerned is not necessarily this gradual re-interpretation of the Broadcast Law but the apparent shift, signalled by Takaichi Sanae in 2015, in the scope of its possible applicability.
+Rather then broadcasters being sanctioned for repeated 'violations', that is, the failure to self-regulate efficiently and promptly, Takaichi raised the possibility of regulatory sanction for _individual programs_ which in the opinion of government failed to meet the standards of Article 4. [@Hara:2017, 57]

 ### Newspaper Sales ### {-}
 <!--1351_01–03-- Resale System & Antimonopoly Rules-->